mecid/mecid.github.io/_posts/2020-07-21-sidebar-navigation-in-swiftui.md

 }
 ```

 As you can see, we create a view called sidebar.
-It needs a store object to access our emails and two bindings that we will use to bind the current folder and selected email.
-We also use new *SidebarListStyle* to apply a brand new styling to our list that available on iOS 14 and macOS Big Sur.
+It needs an instance of store object to access our emails and two bindings that we will use to bind the current folder and selected email.
+We also use the new *SidebarListStyle* to apply a brand new styling to our list that available on iOS 14 and macOS Big Sur.

 ```swift
 struct FolderView: View {